-Network Key Performance Indicator Reporting Scope Responsibility for performance Reporting Frequency Reporting Level Workable Alignment Coal Throughput (tonnes) 12 - actual/planned Coal only Industry Quarterly Network Rail Capacity Group Project Implementation Delay 13 (not Prudent) RCG Projects ARTC Quarterly Network Track Condition 14 Track quality measured by index.
-Not available for individual AHAs ARTC Quarterly Pricing Zone Unit Cost Infrastructure Maintenance 15 per GTK Not available for individual AHAs ARTC Annually Network Network Control and Operations Cost 16 per train km Not available for individual AHAs ARTC Annually Network Operating Cost 17 per GTK Not available for individual AHAs ARTC Annually Network Capital Cost 18 per GTK 19 Coal Only Not available for individual AHAs ARTC Industry RCG Annually Network
+Network Key Performance Indicator Reporting Scope Responsibility for performance Reporting Frequenc y Reportin g Level Workable Alignment Coal Throughput (tonnes) - actual/planned Coal only Industry Quarterly Network Rail Capacity Group Project Implementation Delay (not Prudent) RCG Projects ARTC Quarterly Network Track Condition Track quality measured by index.
+Not available for individual AHAs ARTC Quarterly Pricing Zone Unit Cost Infrastructure Maintenance per GTK Not available for individual AHAs ARTC Annually Network Network Control and Operations Cost per train km Not available for individual AHAs ARTC Annually Network Operating Cost per GTK Not available for individual AHAs ARTC Annually Network Fixed Capital Cost per Train KM Coal Only Not available for individual AHAs ARTC Industry RCG Annually Network Incremental Capital Cost per gtkm Coal Only Not available for individual AHAs ARTC Industry RCG Annually Network

-12 Actual/planned port inbound receivals as reported by HVCCC, plus sum of all actual/planned domestic coal moved on the Network.
+Actual/planned port inbound receivals as reported by HVCCC, plus sum of all actual/planned domestic coal moved on the Network.

-13 Delay arising under section 9.6(e)(iii) to the extent where any interest in respect of construction is not deemed Prudent under that section.
+Delay arising under section 9.6(e)(iii) to the extent where any interest in respect of construction is not deemed Prudent under that section.

-14 To be measured by Track Quality Index (TQI) and averaged over each Segment.
+To be measured by Track Quality Index (TQI) and averaged over each Segment.
 The TQI is calculated over 100m sections, using 0.5m raw data from the AK car.
 TQI is the sum of the standard deviations (x3) in each rail for a 20m inertial top (average over left and right rail), horizontal alignment (versine over a 10m chord (average over left and right rail)), twist over 2.0m and gauge.

-15 Total annual expenditure associated with infrastructure maintenance directly identified with, or allocated to the Network determined in accordance with section 4.
+Total annual expenditure associated with infrastructure maintenance directly identified with, or allocated to the Network determined in accordance with section 4 or Schedule J (as applicable).

-16 Total annual expenditure associated with network control, transit management, logistics, terminal operations, operations planning and management directly identified with, or allocated to the Network determined in accordance with section 4.
+Total annual expenditure associated with network control, transit management, logistics, terminal operations, operations planning and management directly identified with, or allocated to the Network determined in accordance with section 4 or Schedule J (as applicable).

-17 Total annual expenditure associated with infrastructure maintenance, network control and operations cost and system management functions directly identified with, or allocated to the Network determined in accordance with section 4.
+Total annual expenditure associated with infrastructure maintenance, network control and operations cost and system management functions directly identified with, or allocated to the Network determined in accordance with section 4 or Schedule J (as applicable).

-18 Depreciation and return based on RAB Floor Limit determined in accordance with section 4.
+Depreciation and return based on RAB Floor Limit determined in accordance with section 4 or Schedule J (as applicable).